HMRC mileage rates 2021

 The mileage rate is meant to simplify the record-keeping process, ease the administrative burden, and alleviate costs for both businesses and the tax authority.
 Generally, Mileage Allowance Payments (MAPs) and the simplified vehicle expenses flat rate (for self-employed) are supposed to cover the cost of owning and running your vehicle - including depreciation, insurance, and road tax.

 If you use your private vehicle for work, you can be reimbursed by your employer tax-free based on these rates.
 Alternatively, if your employer opts to give you a lower allowance than the approved mileage rate, you can claim Mileage Allowance Relief (MAR) on the remaining balance.

-These are the current business mileage rates approved by HMRC:
+These are the current business mileage rates approved by HMRC for 2021: